Jummit/otome-os/README.md

 - [ ] define functions with config and parameters
 - [ ] save history to disk
 - [ ] pass functions to functions
-- [ ] escaping in strings
 - [ ] LSP
 - [ ] tree sitter grammar
 - [ ] categories for commands
 - [ ] job control (schedule tasks)
-- [ ] refactor this mess. maybe add type hints and comments?
 - [ ] difference between number, bool and string streams: type checking
 - [ ] port this whole thing to rust | use https://github.com/osch/lua-nocurses
 - [ ] autocompletion wow (need a custom text input for that)